-We would like to thank everyone who supports our work and contribute decisively to the further development of this medical device:
+We would like to thank everyone who supported us at our Crowdfunding Campaign.
+You all contribute to the further development of this medical device:

 Without any prior technical knowledge, Anna Gutmann has developed a device that allowed her half paralyzed daughter Dindia re-learn to walk.
 Now in order to help others, they are both developing a business concept with the Berlin-Brandenburg (BPW) business plan competition.
 They have already won in the first phase.

 Dindia and Anna Gutmann are not only mother and daughter, but a team with a mission.
 Together, they have developed an innovative product that can increase quality of life and independence for many.
 It all started with a shock.
 Just three months before birth, Dindia suffered a stroke.
 Since then, she suffers from hemiplegia, a so-called hemiparesis.
 This leads to wear and tear in the joints, severe pain and spasticity.
 Despite several therapies, doctors can not help who was Dindia finding walking more and more difficult.
 At age eleven, she spent more and more time in the hospital and alone on the sofa and became depressed.
 The spastic convulsions were getting worse and life in a wheelchair seemed inevitable.